TheBookPeople/hermes/README.md

 // create a routing request
 request := client.NewDeliveryRoutingRequest()

+// Note: that the string type used is hermes.TrimmedString, ensuring that whitespace will trimmed.
+// Hermes can return values with excessive whitespace, often far longer than their own documented field lengths.

 // create an entry for the request entry := &hermes.DeliveryRoutingRequestEntry{
   Customer: &hermes.Customer{